piyush4878/todoapp-react-nodejs-firebase/README.md

 - **Firebase Realtime Database**: Harness the power of Firebase Realtime Database for robust data storage and retrieval.
 Your tasks are stored in real-time, ensuring the latest updates are always at your fingertips.

+Credits ❤️
+This project was created with ❤️ as a part of coding journey.